Community Music School

 It is the responsibility of the participating family to maintain documentation for end-of-year tax records.
 UDCMS does not provide yearly itemized accounts of payments received.
 The University of Delaware Federal Tax ID is # 51-6000297.

 In the event of inclement weather, if the University of Delaware closes, all UDCMS classes and lessons are canceled.
 Private study students will be contacted by their individual instructors.
-Group classes will be contacted by their ensemble director via email.
+Group class participants will be contacted via email from the communitymusicschool@udel.edu address.
+Please ensure the CMS email is filtered to go to your inbox!

 Employees of the CMS are first and foremost focused on providing children with a joyful and enriching music experience.
 One must be student-focused as well as a highly skilled musician.